Srekel/zag/README.md

 ## License

-Pick your license: Public Domain, WTFPL, MIT.
+Unless noted otherwise (e.g. in a comment or in a LICENSE file), pick your license: Public Domain or MIT.